domonda/api/README.md

 `bookingCategory` is a generic string that may be empty or not provided at all.

-Document categories can be queried with via GraphQL:
+Document categories can be queried via GraphQL:
 <https://domonda.github.io/api/doc/schema/documentcategory.doc.html>

 Example GraphQL query: